timescale/promscale/README.md

 (OTLP).
 Jaeger and Zipkin traces are supported via the OpenTelemetry Collector.
 * **Grafana integration:** query and visualize your metrics and traces using the PromQL, SQL and Jaeger datasources.
-* **Jaeger integration:** visualize traces in Jaeger by configuring Promscale as a Jaeger's GRPC backend storage.
+* **Jaeger integration:** integrate Jaeger with Promscale to store and visualize your traces by configuring Promscale in Jaeger as GRPC backend storage.
 Use Promscale as the storage backend for the metrics required by the [Service Performance Management UI](https://www.jaegertracing.io/docs/1.36/spm/).
-No need for a separate system.
+No need for a separate Prometheus / PromQL compatible storage.
 * **Durable and reliable storage:** built on top of the maturity of Postgres and TimescaleDB with millions of instances worldwide.
 A trusted system that offers high availability, replication, data integrity, data compression, backups, authentication, roles and permissions.